 Welcome to Bellarmine Robotics!
-We are excited to invite you onto the team as a fully-fledged Cheesy Poof.
+We are excited to invite you onto the team.
 This handbook contains the key policies, goals, and expectations of our team and its members along with other information you will need.

 The success of our robotics team and its numerous other activities are all thanks to the dedication of our members.
 Your participation is essential to fulfilling our program's goals.
 Every member's commitment and responsibility keeps our team running smoothly.
 We hope that as part of Bellarmine Robotics, you will acquire life skills that you will continue to use throughout college and in your future career.